//this is the mailchimp popup form //ShareThis code for sharing images

 2. Access to Virtual Courses and Training Programs

-One of the best virtual gifts you can give your employees is access to online courses and training programs.
-Employees love learning new skills and acquiring new qualifications at work.
+One of the best virtual gifts for remote workers is access to online courses and training programs.
+Employees, remote or office-based, love learning new skills and acquiring new qualifications at work.
 This can factor heavily into whether or not they qualify for a promotion or raise, so getting new skills is essential.

-Some good examples of virtual programs include coding classes, marketing and customer service training, and sales training.
+Some good examples of virtual training as a gift for remote workers include coding classes, marketing and customer service training, and sales training.
 However, as mentioned above, it is important to ensure that you gift employees with training programs that match their interests and career directions.

 3. NFTS and Other Digital Collectibles

-NFTs or Non-Fungible Tokens have exploded onto the crypto-currency scene as a form of digital collectible.
+NFTs, or Non-Fungible Tokens, have exploded onto the crypto-currency scene as a form of digital collectible.
 NFTs can be minted for anything and give the owners sole ownership of a limited digital collectible like art, music, a sports highlight, and many others.
-Unlike other crypto-currencies, NFTs cannot be exchanged directly for other NFTs but instead other crypto-currencies.
+Unlike other crypto-currencies, NFTs cannot be exchanged directly for other NFTs but instead for other crypto-currencies.

-NFTs would make great virtual gifts for the collectors and young people in your team.
-They are also great gifts for the accounting and finance guys in the team who probably already know about them.
-NFTs are great virtual gifts because not only are their digital collectibles that can't be destroyed or copied; they are also assets that can be exchanged for another cryptocurrency like Bitcoin or Ethereum.
+NFTs would make great remote employee appreciation gifts for the collectors and young people on your team.
+They are also great gifts for the accounting and finance guys on the team, who probably already know about them.

 Furthermore, since NFTs are still relatively new compared to other crypto-currencies, the applications and consequently their future value is limitless.
 Therefore, helping your employees start building their NFT portfolios now could turn out to be a great financial decision for their futures since no one knows what any of these assets could be worth in the future.